Team Semantics and Independence Notions in Quantum Physics: Dependence and Independence Logic

-The basic concept of the semantics of first order logic is the concept of an assignment.
-The concept of a \textbf{team} was introduced in~\cite{MR2351449} to make sense of the dependence atom $\=(\vec{x},\vec{y})$, ``$\vec{x}$ totally determines $\vec{y}\,$''.
-One of the intuitions behind the concept of a team is a set of observations, such as readings of physical measurements.
-Let us consider a \textbf{system} consisting of experiments
+The basic concept of the semantics of first-order logic is that of an \emph{assignment}, \ie an assignment of values in the universe of a structure to a set of variables.
+This allows meaning to be assigned to formulas with free variables, and hence enables a compositional definition of the semantics of formulas, with the truth conditions for sentences as a special case.
+The concept of a \emph{team}, i.e. a set of assignments, was introduced in~\cite{MR2351449} to make sense of the dependence atom $\=(\vec{x},\vec{y})$, ``$\vec{x}$ totally determines $\vec{y}\,$''.
+The meaning of the dependence atom $\=(\vec{x},\vec{y})$ of~\cite{MR2351449} in a team $X$ is

-Each experiment $q_i$ has an input $x_i$ and an output $y_i$.
-The input could be the exact time of the experiment, the exact location of a measurement, turning a nob to a certain position, pouring an amount of a liquid to a test tube, choosing the angle of a magnetic field, etc. The output of the experiment can be ``true'' or ``false'', a reading of a gauge, number of clicks in a detector, etc. After $m$ rounds of making the experiments $q_0$,\dots,$q_{n-1}$ we have the data